 Expert Forecast: Predictions for the Rest of the 2022 Real Estate Market

 Seldom have rising interest rates been seen as beneficial in real estate circles.
-We've all benefitted from the increase in affordability that low rates have created.
+In Evergreen and Conifer we've all benefitted from the increase in affordability that low rates have created.
 But in the current seller's market, higher mortgage financing rates are viewed as a potential antidote to runaway price appreciation in many markets across the country.
 However, few, if any, experts believe that rate increases will substantially reduce the current demand, nor can higher rates be expected to affect sales numbers to any great extent, at least for the second half of this year.

 Higher prices and an increasingly short supply of homes have caused some buyers to be effectively priced out of the market.
 The concurrent increase in rental prices only serves to accentuate the problem.
 Viewed as a wise move by the Fed, real estate experts hope that higher interest rates will help balance demand and regulate prices in the coming months.
 Real estate professionals and potential buyers and sellers alike will certainly be watching with bated breath.

 Rates have risen more quickly than predicted, which is a sign that affordability will continue to be diminished because supply cannot keep up with current demand.
 However, real estate predictions do not anticipate a meltdown, nor do forecasters anticipate that a crash is on the horizon.